r12rohan/Real-time_Chat_App/README.md

 Server will be running at:
 http://localhost:8000

-4. After starting the server, open two additional terminals and run the chat_client.py file.
-After that, you can start chatting in real time.
+4. Once the server is running, open two additional terminal windows and execute the chat_client.py file in each.
+This will enable real-time communication between the connected clients.